Hard Margin SVM Explained: Theory and Derivation

 Hard Margin SVM

-The goal of the hard margin support vector machine is to find the “optimal” hyperplane $\bm{w}^\T \bm{x} + b = 0$ that completely separates the two classes of data.
+The goal of the hard margin Support Vector Machine is to find the “optimal” hyperplane $\bm{w}^\T \bm{x} + b = 0$ that completely separates the data of two classes.

-Although any number of hyperplanes can be drawn that completely separate the two classes of data, the “optimal” hyperplane is the separating hyperplane that maximizes the margin.
+Although any number of hyperplanes can be drawn to completely separate the two classes of data, the “optimal” hyperplane is the separating hyperplane that maximizes the margin.

 Here, the distance between the separating hyperplane and the data closest to that separating hyperplane is called the margin.

-The margin $d$ is obtained from the calculation of the distance between the point and the hyperplane as follows
+The margin $d$ is obtained as follows from the calculation of the distance between a point and a hyperplane.

-In other words, the hard-margin support vector machine problem can be attributed to the problem of “finding $\bm{w}, b$ that maximizes the margin $d$ under the condition that all data are at least $d$ away from the hyperplane.
+In other words, the problem of the hard margin Support Vector Machine can be reduced to the problem of “finding $\bm{w}, b$ that maximize the margin $d$, under the condition that the distance of all data from the hyperplane is at least $d$.”

 \begin{align}